krthk7/CMOS-inverter/README.md

 **Output**
 ![CMOS Inverter](./Images/POWERDISINVOP.png)<br>

-###### 3.3 Switching power(practical input)
+### 3.3 Switching power(practical input)
-This time ive included the currents in pmos and nmos .It clearly shows the power dissipated the power dissipated at switching coditions.The cuurent avg found at the cload is the differnce between the avg current in pmos annd nmos.Look closely and analyise it for a while!!.
+This time ive included the currents in pmos and nmos .It clearly shows the power dissipated the power dissipated at switching coditions.The cuurent avg found at the cload is the differnce between the avg current in pmos annd nmos.Look closely and analyise it for a while!!.The red plot indicates the power dissipated in the pmos and the below it indicates the power disspated in nmos.The final plot indicated the the power at the output that is at the capacitive laod,which is the combination of power disspated at the nmos as well as pmos.
 **Schematic**
 ![CMOS Inverter](./Images/POWERDISPRAC.png)<br>
 **Output**